ascarter/grpcproxy/README.md

 hello <name>
 echo <string>

 By default, it will send to server on `:50051`.
 Use `-address` to use proxy.
-The client uses `cert.pem` as the ca cert by default.
+The client uses certificates in the current directory by default.

 ```
 # Send to server